Loretta Lynn, country music luminary and songwriting pioneer, dies at 90

 An admirer of his wife's voice, her husband bought Lynn a guitar in the early 1950s.

-The self-taught musician penned lyrics inspired by her own early experiences as a married woman and her oft-tumultuous relationship, the nascent days of a prolific career that would see the artist release dozens of albums.
+The self-taught musician went on to pen lyrics inspired by her own early experiences as a married woman and her oft-tumultuous relationship, the nascent days of a prolific career that would see the artist release dozens of albums.

 "Most songwriters tended to write about falling in love, breaking up and being alone, things like that," Lynn told The Wall Street Journal in 2016.
 "The female view I wrote about was new."